<–References Go to ToC AI Modules–>

 PGM-ASR Audio Spatial Reasoning Transforms raw Audio Scene Descriptors and Audio cues into semantic outputs that Prompt Creation (PRC) uses to enhance User Text and to Domain Access (DAC) seeking additional information.

-PGM-VSR Visual Spatial Reasoning Transforms raw Visual Scene Descriptors, gesture vectors, and gaze cues into semantic outputs that Prompt Creation (PRC) uses to enhance User Text and to Domain Access (DAC) seeking additional information.
+PGM-VSR Visual Spatial Reasoning Transforms raw Visual Scene Descriptors (objects, gesture vectors, and gaze cues) into semantic outputs that Prompt Creation (PRC) uses to enhance User Text and to Domain Access (DAC) seeking additional information.

-PGM-BKN Basic Knowledge A language model – not necessarily general-purpose – that receives the enriched PC Prompt Creation (PCR), Domain Access (DAC), User State Refinement (USR), and Personality Alignment (PAL) texts and converts into responses that are used by the various AIMs to gradually produce the Final Response.
+PGM-BKN Basic Knowledge A language model – not necessarily general-purpose – receiving the enriched texts from PC Prompt Creation (PCR), Domain Access (DAC), User State Refinement (USR), and Personality Alignment (PAL) and converts into responses used by the various AIMs to gradually produce the Final Response.

 PGM-DAC Domain Access Performs the following main functions:

-– Interprets the Spatial Outputs from SPR and any User-related semantic inputs (from User).
+– Interprets the Audio and Visual Spatial Outputs from Audio and Visual Space Reasoning and any User-related semantic inputs.

-– Selects and activates domain-specific behaviours to deal with the specific input from SPR and BKN.
+– Selects and activates domain-specific behaviours to deal with specific inputs from SPR and BKN.

 – Produces semantically enhanced outputs to SPR and BKN.